Skip to content

 Daily Grind Coffee Bar

-5. Vist Forty Acre Rock Heritage Preserve
+5. Visit Forty Acre Rock Heritage Preserve

-Forty Acre Rock Heritage Preserve is a hidden gem in Lancaster County.
+Forty Acre Rock Heritage Preserve is a must-see in Lancaster County.
 Here you will walk across one of the largest granite flat rocks east of the Mississippi.
 The preserve features more than 2,200 acres of the most diverse protected area in the Piedmont region, including granitic flat rocks, waterslides, waterfalls, a beaver pond, caves and hardwood and pine forests.
 Depending on when you visit, you may also see various flora and fauna.

 Forty Acre Rock Heritage Preserve